timcmartin/dotfiles/README.md

 # Dotfiles

-Personal and work dotfiles managed with [GNU Stow](https://www.gnu.org/software/stow/) and [Strap](https://github.com/MikeMcQuaid/strap).
+Personal and work dotfiles managed with [GNU Stow][stow] and [Strap][strap].

-This config includes [Tmux Catppuccin](https://github.com/catppuccin/tmux) and is designed for seamless, context-aware setup across multiple macOS user accounts.
+This config includes [Tmux Catppuccin][catppuccin] and is designed for seamless, context-aware setup across multiple macOS user accounts.

-It is currently locked at my work machine version, (v0.1.0) but there have been significant changes that require edits to the tmux config.
+Currently locked at work machine version (v0.1.0).
+Significant changes require edits to the tmux config.

 ---

 ## Setup Instructions

-### 1. **Bootstrap with Strap**
+### 1. Bootstrap with Strap

-- Open [Strap](https://strap.mikemcquaid.com/) in your browser and follow the instructions.
+- Open [Strap][strap] in your browser and follow the instructions.
 - Strap will:
   - Clone this dotfiles repo.
-  - Use your [Brewfile](https://github.com/timcmartin/homebrew-brewfile) to install Homebrew packages and casks.
+  - Use your [Brewfile][brewfile] to install Homebrew packages and casks.
   - Run `script/setup.sh` to configure your dotfiles.

-### 2. **Run the Setup Script**
+### 2. Run the Setup Script

 From your dotfiles directory: